TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 [x] Test data loading
   [x] See if I can add the competition dataset.
   [x] Test locally how to use the 2024 or 2025 datasets.
+[x] Create submission file in submission mode.
+[x] Create a scorer that can process the file.
+[ ] Re-build the aux script for arc-agi-2025.
 [ ] See if I can run the task runner on T4s.
-[ ] Create submission file in submission mode.
-[ ] Create a scorer that can process the file.
 [ ] Test sglang out in L4s on Kaggle.
 [ ] SUBMIT!